 Presented by the National Institute on Aging (NIA/NIH), the Administration for Community Living (ACL), and the Centers for Disease Control (CDC).

-Free continuing education credit is available (CNE, CEU, and CECH)!
+Archived webinar and free continuing education credit (CNE, CEU, and CECH) available through 2018.

 - What's new with consumer, caregiver, and professional resources on dementia

 - Helpful resources on areas of special interest:

 - How the federal government is implementing the National Alzheimer’s Plan, including the overall direction of the plan and its 2017 changes

 - Tanya Friese, DNP, RN, CNL USN (Ret.), Assistant Professor, College of Nursing and Educational Coordinator, Road Home Program, Rush University Medical Center